AlecTraas/computational-geo-lab/Portfolios/Matthew.md

 # Recasting the updated_page_ranks again as a numpy array again would output correct values
 ```

 After finishing this troubleshooting, I went ahead and added the damping factor throughout the algorithm.
-This was actually a pretty easy change to execute, as it only required an additional input of the damping factor, d, within the algorithm,
+This was actually a pretty easy change to execute, as it only required an additional input of the damping factor, d, when calculating the individual page ranks for each iteration from one node to the next.